gustavohenke/lodashed/README.md

 # LoDashed [![Build Status](https://travis-ci.org/gustavohenke/lodashed.png)](https://travis-ci.org/gustavohenke/lodashed)

-Lo-Dash, Underscore.string + some other useful functions in a powerful _.
+Lo-Dash, Underscore.string + some other useful functions in a single, powerful `_`.

 ## The "other" functions